The best Virgin Atlantic economy seats

 To make things complicated, Virgin has three fare types in economy.
 Of the three types, Economy Delight is the most expensive (starting at around £170 more than a regular Economy Light fare), and it’s the only fare that includes any extra legroom seats.
 So, to make it fair, we’ll focus on the best seats for Economy Light and Classic passengers, as this is the most common.

-To learn more about booking a flight using miles through Virgin’s Flying Club, you can read our guide here.
+To learn more about booking a flight using Virgin Points through Virgin’s Flying Club, you can read our guide here.

 Which aircraft offer economy seats?